vacer25/Nios_II-VGA-Out/README.md

 1. [x] Interface with one SNES controller (done on 2018-03-11)
 1. [x] Interface with two SNES controllers (done on 2018-03-19)
 1. [ ] Add Pong AI

 2. [ ] Optimize GOL updates (tune memory access to increase speed)
 	- In progress
-2. [ ] Add boundry checking and wrap-around mode
+2. [ ] Add boundry checking and wrap-around mode to GOL
 	- In progress
 2. [ ] Add random fill to init.
 GOL playfield
 2. [ ] Add other rulesets to GOL (in a general way)